openvinotoolkit/openvino/docs/resources.md

 [Supported Devices](IE_DG/supported_plugins/Supported_Devices.md) is compatibility information about supported hardware accelerators.

 [Legal Information](Legal_Information.md) has trademark information and other legal statements.

+### Other OpenVINO™ Components

+[OpenVINO™ Family](ecosystem.md) provides information about other tools and utilities from the OpenVINO™ toolkit.

 ### Intermediate Representation and Operations Sets
 [Available Operation Sets](ops/opset.md) is a list of supported operations and explanation of supported capabilities.